Dr Keren Papier

 Keren Papier

-Before joining the Cancer Epidemiology Unit, Keren received her PhD in Epidemiology from the Australian National University, for which she assessed the incidence and risk factors of emerging type 2 diabetes mellitus in Thailand.
-She also holds a Bachelor of Public Health Nutrition (Honours I) from Griffith University.
+Before joining the CEU, Keren received her PhD in Epidemiology from the Australian National University, for which she assessed the incidence and risk factors of emerging type 2 diabetes mellitus in Thailand.
+She also holds a BSc in Public Health Nutrition (Hons) from Griffith University, where her research focused on childhood malnutrition in relation to Schistosomiasis in the Philippines.

 Recent publications